Pointe de Saint-Vallier: a natural and historical heritage

 In 1999, Robert and Gabrielle Amos, wishing to ensure the long-term conservation of the Pointe de Saint-Vallier, facing Île d'Orléans, donated their property to two organizations dedicated to conserving historical and natural heritage: the Canadian Heritage of Quebec and the Nature Conservancy of Canada (NCC).

 Located on the south shore of the St. Lawrence River, 60 kilometres east of Quebec City, the Pointe de Saint-Vallier borders a cove for more than a kilometre.
-NCC owns 103 acres (42 hectares) of tidelands on the property.
-NCC also holds a conservation agreement on 61 acres (25 hectares) of neighbouring properties.
+NCC owns 42 hectares (103 acres) of tidelands on the property.
+NCC also holds a conservation agreement on 25 hectares (61 acres) of neighbouring properties.
 The agricultural parcels, forest and buildings are owned by Canadian Heritage of Quebec.
 The property includes a heritage manor house dating back to the 18th century.
 At the same time, the Corporation du Domaine Pointe de Saint-Vallier was created to develop the site.
 The group organized visitor activities that incorporate natural science, history and the arts.

 The Pointe’s remarkable biodiversity